Complexity of Classical Acceleration for $\ell_1$-Regularized PageRank: FISTA's work analysis in RPPR

 with supports $S_A \defi \supp(x_A^\star),\; S_B \defi \supp(x_B^\star),\; I_B \defi [n]\setminus S_B$.
 We run standard \cref{eq:apg_fista} on the over-regularized (B) problem, and we treat $S_A$ as a region where coordinates are potentially active at every iteration, even if some are inactive for $x^\star_B$.
 This choice does not entail large work, since the guarantee is $\vol(S_A)\le 1/\rho$, cf. $\vol(S_B) \leq 1 / (2\rho)$.

-We also have to account for the work of nodes that are active outside from $S_A$.
+We also have to account for the work of nodes that are active outside $S_A$.
 Define the spurious active set at step $k$ by \inlinesmash{ \widetilde{A}_k \defi \supp(x_{k+1})\cap S_A^c}.
-Under the degree-weighted work model, such activations are the only mechanism by which FISTA can incur additional locality overhead beyond the cost of working inside $S_A$.
-Then, after $N$ iterations, the total degree-weighted work is
+Such activations are the only mechanism by which FISTA can incur additional locality overhead beyond the cost of working inside $S_A$.
+Then, after $N$ iterations, the total degree-weighted work is bounded up to an absolute constant by

 The first term corresponds to the cost of running $N$ proximal-gradient steps while remaining in $S_A$, since computing the gradient and applying the prox map costs work proportional to the volume of the active set.
 The second term is the cumulative overhead from transient activations outside $S_A$.